The Music and the American Revolution Competition

 Our Esteemed Judges

-Bookmark this page and set a reminder to come back to this page to upload your submission.
-The window for submissions opens on October 15, 2024, and closes at midnight Pacific Time on December 31, 2024.
+Please fill out the form completely and ensure that your file complies with our rules and submission guidelines.
+The window for submissions closes at midnight Pacific Time on December 31, 2024.
 Winners will be notified on February 22, 2025.
+Good luck!